deepakgouda/nerdynet/_pages/about.md

 I graduated with a major in *Mathematics and Computing* from [Indian Institute of Technology, Guwahati](https://www.iitg.ac.in/), India in 2020.

-On weekends you can find me exploring history, technology or photography.
-I often explore mountains or spend a night capturing the night sky.
+I like history and photography.
+Lately I have been able to travel a bit and I often photograph landscapes and timelapses.
 Feel free to browse my creative work at the [Gallery](/shots).